-- clerk within the time fixed for filing, except that motions, responses to petitions, the record on appeal, and briefs shall be deemed filed on the date of mailing, as evidenced by the proof of service. - (2)Filing by Electronic Means.
-Filing in the appellate courts may be accomplished by electronic means by use of the electronic-filing site at https://www.ncappellatecourts.org.
-Many documents may be filed electronically through the use of this site. identifies those types of documents that may not be filed electronically.
-A document filed by use of the electronic-filing site is deemed filed as of the time that the document is received electronically.
-Responses and motions may be filed by facsimile machines, if an oral request for permission to do so has first been tendered to and approved by the clerk of the appropriate appellate court.
-In all cases in which a document has been filed by facsimile machine pursuant to this rule, counsel must forward the following items by first class mail, contemporaneously with the transmission: the original signed document. electronic-transmission fee, and the applicable filing fee for the document, if any.
-The party filing a document by electronic means shall be responsible for all costs of the transmission, and neither they nor the electronic transmission fee may be recovered as costs of the appeal.
-When a document is filed to the electronic-filing site athttps://www.ncappellatecourts.org, counsel may either have his or her account drafted electronically by following the procedures described at the electronic-filing site, or counsel must forward the applicable filing fee for the document by first class mail, contemporaneously with the transmission. - (b) Service of All Papers Required.
-Copies of all papers filed by any party and not required by these rules to be served by the clerk shall, at or before the time of filing, be served on all other parties to the appeal. - (c) Manner of Service.
+An item is filed in the appellate court electronically when it is received by the electronic-filing site.
+An item is filed in paper when it is received by the clerk, except that motions, responses to petitions, the record on appeal, and briefs filed by mail are deemed filed on the date of mailing as evidenced by the proof of service.

+- (b) Service Required.
+Copies of all items filed by any party and not required by these rules to be served by the clerk shall, at or before the time of filing, be served on all other parties to the appeal. - (c) Manner of Service.
 Service may be made in the manner provided for service and return of process in Rule 4 of the Rules of Civil Procedure and may be so made upon a party or upon its attorney of record.
-Service may also be made upon a party or its attorney of record by delivering a copy to either or by mailing a copy to the recipient's last known address, or if no address is known, by filing it in the office of the clerk with whom the original paper is filed.
+Service may also be made upon a party or its attorney of record by delivering a copy to either or by mailing a copy to the recipient's last known address, or if no address is known, by filing it in the office of the clerk with whom the original item is filed.
 Delivery of a copy within this rule means handing it to the attorney or to the party, or leaving it at the attorney's office with a partner or employee.
-Service by mail is complete upon deposit of the paper enclosed in a postpaid, properly addressed wrapper in a post office or official depository under the exclusive care and custody of the United States Postal Service, or, for those having access to such services, upon deposit with the State Courier Service or Inter-Office Mail.
-When a document is filed electronically to the electronic-filing site, service also may be accomplished electronically by use of the other counsel's correct and current e-mail address(es), or service may be accomplished in the manner described previously in this subsection.
+Service by mail is complete upon deposit of the item enclosed in a postpaid, properly addressed wrapper in a post office or official depository under the exclusive care and custody of the United States Postal Service, or, for those having access to such services, upon deposit with the State Courier Service or Inter-Office Mail.
+When a document is filed electronically to the electronic-filing site, service also may be accomplished electronically by use of the other counsel's correct and current e-mail address(es), or service may be accomplished in the manner described previously in this subsection. - (d) Proof of Service.
+Items presented for filing shall contain an acknowledgment of service by the person served or proof of service in the form of a statement of the date and manner of service and of the names of the persons served, certified by the person who made service.
+Proof of service shall appear on or be affixed to the items filed. - (e) Joint Appellants and Appellees.
+Any item required by these rules to be served on a party is properly served upon all parties joined in the appeal by service upon any one of them.

-- (d) Proof of Service.
-Papers presented for filing shall contain an acknowledgment of service by the person served or proof of service in the form of a statement of the date and manner of service and of the names of the persons served, certified by the person who made service.
-Proof of service shall appear on or be affixed to the papers filed. - (e) Joint Appellants and Appellees.
-Any paper required by these rules to be served on a party is properly served upon all parties joined in the appeal by service upon any one of them. - (f) Numerous Parties to Appeal Proceeding Separately.
-When there are unusually large numbers of appellees or appellants proceeding separately, the trial tribunal, upon motion of any party or on its own initiative, may order that any papers required by these rules to be served by a party on all other parties need be served only upon parties designated in the order, and that the filing of such a paper and service thereof upon the parties designated constitutes due notice of it to all other parties.
+(f) Numerous Parties to Appeal Proceeding Separately.
+When there are unusually large numbers of appellees or appellants proceeding separately, the trial tribunal, upon motion of any party or on its own initiative, may order that any items required by these rules to be served by a party on all other parties need be served only upon parties designated in the order, and that the filing of such an item and service thereof upon the parties designated constitutes due notice of it to all other parties.
 A copy of every such order shall be served upon all parties to the action in such manner and form as the court directs.